 Lars Bo Jensen

-I started programming in 2000, as I was introduced to the concepts of client and server side programming.
-I developed a few projects in ASP, Microsoft Access databases, and HTML.
-Shortly after, I got my first job with a large web project; www.andersen.sdu.dk.
-The website consisted of flat HTML files when I started there.
-I started learning PHP and MySQL and designed and implemented the first database and a new, scalable structure.
+I started programming in 2000, when I was first introduced to the concept of server side programming.
+I developed a few projects in ASP.
+Shortly after, I got my first IT job; developing www.andersen.sdu.dk.
+The website consisted of flat HTML files when I started.
+I learned PHP and MySQL and designed and implemented the first database and a new, scalable structure.
 The website got larger and ranked extremely well in Google for several years.

-I have been living and working in Germany since 2011, and my German is excellent.
+I have been living and working in Germany from 2011 to 2018, and my German is excellent.

 My English is also fluent.
-I have written articles and given talks and lectures in English.
+I have written articles and given talks and lectures in English, and we speak English at my current workplace.

 I have a MA and a PhD in literature and have authored the thesis with the daunting title “Atmosphere as aesthetical and existential category in sentimental journeys from 1768 to 1868, focusing on poetics and urban atmospheres in Hans Christian Andersen”.
 It's in Danish, but there is an English abstract on page 259, if you should be interested.